ahackel/ahackel.github.io/readme.md

 - code font needs to be smaller then regular text font in an article
 - You need to explicitly set theme: Minima to avoid the Github.pages gem to clutter you site with files

+### 2017-10-20

+- Github adds another `<div class="highlight">` around code in posts
+- To display images at retina resolution you need to specify width / height in html or css